Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/README.md

 - Some notes containing key insights and optimizations informing my approach to solving the problem

 ## Progress
+### Introduction

+This section illustrates the progress made on creating solution explanations and code solutions in various programming languages for each puzzle.

+Note that getting a working solution for each problem was my main priority and that progress on redundant solutions in different languages may be slow.

 ### Warmup
 | Puzzle Name               | Explanation         | Python Solution     | JavaScript Solution | Java Solution       | C++ Solution        |
 | :-----------------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: |